binary-manu/arch-ansible/docs/defaults.md

     password: "abcd$1234_manu"
     is_admin: true # Optional item, true if missing
     groups: []     # Optional item, empty list if missing

+# Increase or decrease the number of rounds used to generate password hashes
+users_hash_rounds: 500000

+# Set to true to override the system-wide password hashing policy to match what
+# is used for the initial user passwords.
+As of now, Arch already uses SHA512,
+# so this only adds rounds, but this may change in future system installations.
+# Please note that due to the format of PAM files, it may be difficult to strip
+# parameters related to the old algorithm, so it is recommended to check
+# /etc/pam.d/passwd for saneness if setting this to true.
+users_override_passwd_hash_systemwide: no
 ```

 ## roles/utils/defaults/main.yaml